 - Determine the discount rate: Use the company's weighted average cost of capital (WACC).

-- Calculate terminal value: Apply an exit multiple or perpetual growth rate.
+- Calculate Terminal Value: Apply an exit multiple or perpetual growth rate.

-Calculation steps for the profit multiples method
+Calculation steps for the earnings multiple method

 - Select the appropriate multiple: Based on market comparables or recent transactions.

-- Analyze sales multiples: Examine the revenue, EBITDA and profit multiples used.
+- Analyze sales multiples: Examine the revenue, EBITDA, and profit multiples used.

 Frequently Asked Questions (FAQ)